Pawan-Valluri/Mercedes_benz_Greener_manufacturing/README.md

 # Mercedes_benz_Greener_manufacturing
-#### predicting the best car by using XGBoost trained on the maufatoring data of the Mercedes Benz cars.
+#### predicting the best car by using XGBoost trained on the manufacturing data of the Mercedes Benz cars.